|

 further cuts up to 2003-04.
 Switching resources from rail to road

-this area of transport policy.
-However, the usual absence of financial
+in this area of transport policy.
+However, the usual absence of

-data does not give us confidence that these targets will be supported
+financial data does not give us confidence that these targets

 The lack of detail also makes it difficult to assess other areas